Choosing a Horse Dewormer Pack

 Deworming Adult Horses

-Horses deemed low shedders (0 to 200 EPG) should be dewormed twice a year, with Ivermectin in the spring and Quest Plus late fall/early winter.
+Horses deemed low shedders (0 to 200 EPG) should be dewormed twice a year in the spring and late fall/early winter.
+This convenient Zoetis Annual 2X Horse Dewormer Pack includes Quest for April 1 timing and Quest Plus for Nov.
+1 timing.
 Moderate shedders (200 to 500 EPG) should be dewormed three times a year, with the same schedule as above but with an additional late spring/early summer treatment with Ivermectin.

 Deworming High-shedders and Young Horses